End the most common form of littering

 Solving an age-old problem by prompting behavioral change

-Smoke signals are the new visual language for reaching smokers, using positive signals instead of prohibitions.
-And you too can put out the littering in your city by using the open source material here.
+Smoke signals are the new visual language in Malmö for reaching smokers, using positive signals instead of prohibition.

 — Niklas Laninge, Psychologist and co-author of the report